neverset123/YWHome/_posts/2020-12-27-Geocoding.md

 ## map Geopoint to map
 ### folium
+folium is a python library to visualize data on an interactive leaflet map

+    #pip install folium
     # import the library and its Marker clusterization service
     import folium
     from folium.plugins import MarkerCluster